Montevideo Travel Information

 The official language is Spanish.

-Tipping is discretionary in Uruguay, but a gratuity of between 5% and 10% of the bill is usually offered in restaurants.
+Tipping is discretionary in Uruguay, but a gratuity of between five percent and 10 percent of the bill is usually offered in restaurants.
 Rounding up the bill is sufficient for taxi drivers, and hotel porters receive about US$1 per bag.

 Uruguay is a secular and progressive state, and is welcoming to gay and lesbian visitors.
 Avoid making critical comments about the country, or comparing it to Argentina, Chile and Paraguay.
 In conversation, Uruguayans are direct and stand close together, and it is considered rude to back away.
 Close acquaintances may greet with a kiss on the cheek, but a handshake will suffice for introductions.
 While gender equality is progressive in Uruguay, women may experience a fair amount of attention, including staring and comments, that can at times border on harassment but is largely ignored.

 The international direct dialling code for Uruguay is +598.
 The government-operated telephone service is efficient.
 Area codes are in use for cities, e.g. (0)2 for Montevideo.
-ANTEL is the major mobile phone operator and a GSM 1800 network is available with good coverage in urban areas.
-Internet cafes are available in Montevideo and the main towns.
+ANTEL is the major mobile phone operator and free wifi is widespread.
+Internet cafés are available in Montevideo and the main towns.

 Become our Montevideo Travel Expert